chrispyth42/DataCollection/README.md

 ### getNews.py
 Reads from multiple news outlets' RSS feeds, and places the news stories into a local SQLite database file.
-Created due to the absolute state of the news nowadays, with the election season coming up
+Created due to the absolute state of the news nowadays, with the election season coming up.
+Reads from Data/newsSrc.csv for rss feed info

 ### TwtterArchiver.py